Baby drowns during migrant rescue operation off Italy's Lampedusa | Business

 A five-month-old baby boy drowned during a rescue operation off the Italian island of Lampedusa after a boat carrying migrants across the sea from North Africa capsized, ANSA and other Italian news agencies reported on Wednesday.
 The tragedy occurred as migrant landings on Lampedusa surged, leaving the small island struggling to cope.

-About 1,850 new arrivals landed on Wednesday, bringing the the total number of migrants in Lampedusa to more than 6,700, according to ANSA.
+About 1,850 new arrivals landed on Wednesday, bringing the total number of migrants in Lampedusa to more than 6,700, ANSA said.
 The boat the baby was travelling on capsized shortly before it was intercepted by the Italian coastguard.
 All other passengers were rescued, including the baby's mother, a teenager from Guinea, ANSA said.

 The migrants had set off from the Tunisian city of Sfax, a well-known launchpad for sea journeys to Europe.
 Lampedusa, Italy's southernmost point and a first port of call for people crossing from North Africa, has long been a flashpoint in Europe's migration crisis.

 Most of those staying there were being hosted at the island's reception centre, which has an official capacity of around 400.
-Skirmishes between police and hundreds of migrants trying to leave the island erupted on the docks but were quickly quelled, ANSA said.
-Overall, about 123,860 boat migrants have arrived in Italy since the start of the year, according to the latest interior ministry data.
+Skirmishes between police and hundreds of migrants trying to leave the island erupted on the docks and during the distribution of meals by aid workers but were quickly quelled, ANSA said.
+Overall, about 123,860 boat migrants have arrived in Italy since the start of the year, the latest interior ministry data showed.
 The figure is almost double what was recorded in the same period of 2022.

 On current trends, arrivals are near the peak recorded in 2016, when about 181,500 sea migrants arrived in Italy.
 In January-August of that year, there were about 115,000 landings, compared to 114,526 in the same period of 2023.
 Footage from Tuesday showed queues of flimsy boats, packed with migrants, all waiting to dock at Lampedusa's port.